15 Fun Pandas Facts You Didn't Know (Will Impress You)

 panda eating bamboo

-A typical 45-kilo (100-pound) adult spends as long as 12 hours eating 12 to 38 kilos (26–84 lb) of bamboo a day.
+A typical 45-kilo (100-pound) adult panda spends as long as 12 hours eating 12 to 38 kilos (26–84 lb) of bamboo a day.
 Pandas can reach 150 kg (330 lb) in captivity and eat even more!

 When not eating and looking for food, pandas sleep most of the rest of the time.
 In the wild, giant pandas sleep for two to four hours between feeds.

-6. Pandas are loners.
+6. Pandas are Loners

 Giant pandas are solitary animals.
 In the wild, they have their own territory, and they do not allow it to be invaded by other pandas.